hylo-lang/hylo/Docs/CodeFormatting.md

 ### XCode

-The `lint-source-code` and `format-source-code` can be directly applied from XCode.
+The `lint-source-code` and `format-source-code` commands can be directly applied from XCode.
 Right-click on the `val` package in the "Project navigator" tab, and select "Lint Source Code" or "Format Source Code".
 Ensure to add `--configuration .swift-format.json` inside "Arguments" expansion area, select the targets to run on, and then hit "Run".